cathiele/rpngo/USER_GUIDE.md

 - It pushes a range of values to the stack (from `minv` to `maxv` with `steps` divisions)
   - After pushing a single value, it calls the argument to `plot`.
 In the example above that would be `sq` or "square the value"
-- The value left on the stack is used as the `y` coordinate.
+  - After executing the plot function (`sq`), if pops the result for the stack and uses the value as a y-coordinate.

 Let's add a second plot: